Lead Opinion

 IKB’s request was filed eight days after the dismissal order was signed.
 The district court did not respond to IKB’s request.

 A timely filed request for findings of fact and conclusions of law extends the deadline for perfecting appeal from 30 to 90 days after the judgment is signed “in a case tried without a jury.”
+TexRApp.
+P. 41(a)(1).
+Since IKB filed a cost bond 49 days after the dismissal order was signed, IKB perfected appeal only if its request for findings and conclusions extended the deadline for doing so from 30 to 90 days — that is, only if the case was “tried without a jury” within the meaning of Rule 41(a)(1).

-Not every case finally adjudicated without a jury trial is “a case tried without a jury” within the meaning of
+Not every case finally adjudicated without a jury trial is “a case tried without a jury” within the meaning of Rule 41(a)(1).
+For instance, we held in Linwood v.
+NCNB Texas,

-[W]e do not wish to unnecessarily burden our trial courts by requiring them to make written findings in all cases in which death penalty sanctions are imposed.
-First, the benefit of the trial court‘s explanation in the record of why it believes death penalty sanctions are justified may be sufficient to guide the appellate court.
+[W]e do not wish to unnecessarily burden our trial courts by requiring them to make written findings in all eases in which death penalty sanctions are imposed.
+First, the benefit of the trial court’s explanation in the record of why it believes death penalty sanctions are justified may be sufficient to guide the appellate court.
 Second, written findings are not needed in the vast majority of relatively uncomplicated cases or even more complex cases involving only a few issues pertinent to the propriety of death penalty sanctions.
 We doubt that findings in such cases would meaningfully assist appellate review.

 In the present case, although sanctions were imposed largely on the basis of discovery requests and responses that are a matter of record and indisputable, there appears to be a factual dispute over IKB’s explanations for its alleged discovery abuse.
 The trial court’s extensive findings themselves indicate a resolution of disputed factual matters apart from the filings included in the transcript.
 Applying the rule we have adopted, we hold that IKB’s request for findings and conclusions extended the deadline for perfecting appeal.
 Thus, the court of appeals erred in dismissing the appeal.

 The dissent argues that whether a request for findings extends the time for perfecting appeal should depend upon the standard of review.
 By this standard, a request for findings following dismissal for discovery abuse, as in this case, would not extend the time for appeal even though we have encouraged trial courts to make these findings, and they can be considered on appeal.
 Moreover, it sometimes happens that the standard of review has not been finally determined.
 Ruiz v.
-Conoco, Inc., 868 S.W.2d 752, 757-758 (Tex.
-1993).
-Thus the standard the dissent would apply is less certain than the one we adopt.
+Conoco, Inc.,

-BAKER, Justice, dissenting.
+dissenting.

-Today the Court holds that a timely request for findings of fact and conclusions of law extends the time for perfecting appeal when findings and conclusions are required by
+Today the Court holds that a timely request for findings of fact and conclusions of law extends the time for perfecting appeal when findings and conclusions are required by Rule 296, or when they are not required by Rule 296 but are not without purpose— that is, they could properly be considered by the appellate court.
+The Court opines that its new rule does not conflict with the core rationale of Linwood — "which, is a functional approach that rejects a broad construction of

 I respectfully disagree.
 The rule the Court adopts continues to unduly complicate, rather than simplify, the issue raised in this case.
 In my view, the rule the Court adopts:

-Rule 41(a)(1) ; - Requires the appellate court to review the entire record to accurately determine if the evidentiary hearing did in fact involve the trial court‘s resolution of discrete fact issues outside the scope of the pleadings, motions, documents, and arguments of counsel;
+• Requires the appellate court to review the entire record to accurately determine if the evidentiary hearing did in fact involve the trial court’s resolution of discrete fact issues outside the scope of the pleadings, motions, documents, and arguments of counsel;

-- Ignores appellate standards of review that establish whether the trial court must resolve discrete fact questions, and the impact these standards of review have upon a particular appeal; and
+• Ignores appellate standards of review that establish whether the trial court must resolve discrete fact questions, and the impact these standards of review have upon a particular appeal; and

-- Adds delay to many appeals—an additional sixty days—when the judicial system is under fire from the legal community and the general public for the inordinate time—and concomitant costs—it takes to process a controversy through the system.
+• Adds delay to many appeals — an additional sixty days — when the judicial system is under fire from the legal community and the general public for the inordinate time — and concomitant costs — it takes to process a controversy through the system.

 I believe a more appropriate and more workable rule is that whether a request for findings of fact and conclusions of law extends the time to appeal depends upon the standard of review that applies to the particular appeal.
 In my view, this rule would:

-- Support Linwood‘s functional approach to construing
+• Support Linwood’s functional approach to construing Rule 41(a)(1);

-Rule 41(a)(1) ; - Permit the parties to determine immediately whether findings and conclusions are necessary to the appeal and therefore necessary to request and extend the time to perfect the appeal;
+• Permit the parties to determine immediately whether findings and conclusions are necessary to the appeal and therefore necessary to request and extend the time to perfect the appeal;

-- Permit the appellate court to determine immediately—without the necessity of reviewing the entire record—whether the request for findings and conclusions extends the time to perfect the appeal; and
+• Permit the appellate court to determine immediately — without the necessity of reviewing the entire record — whether the request for findings and conclusions extends the time to perfect the appeal; and

-- Avoid additional delays in processing and disposing of many appeals.
+• Avoid additional delays in processing and disposing of many appeals.

 I. REQUESTS FOR FINDINGS OF FACT